PatrycjaBlaszkowska/PatrycjaBlaszkowska/README.md

 <hr>

 ## 👩🏻‍💼 Visit My Personal Page!
-   - **Description**: Check out my personal portfolio to explore more about me, my projects, and my journey as a developer.
-You’ll also find blog posts, tutorials, and additional resources that reflect my passion for coding and creativity.
+Check out my personal portfolio to explore more about me, my projects, and my journey as a developer.
 Let’s connect and collaborate!

 [✨ Click here! ✨](https://patrycjablaszkowska.github.io/)